S-Elechiguerra/OVA_final_project/README.md

 Patients receive tailored recommendations based on their prediction outcomes, enhancing their understanding and management of their health.

-# Streamlit Deployment:
+Docker Deployment:

-Streamlit ensures the application is easily deployable and consistent across various environments.
+Docker ensures the application is easily deployable and consistent across various environments.

 This guarantees that the predictive model and chatbot run smoothly regardless of the underlying infrastructure.

-# About Breast Cancer:
+Interesting Facts and Statistics about Breast Cancer:
 Prevalence: Breast cancer is one of the most common cancers among women worldwide, with an estimated 2.3 million new cases diagnosed in 2020.

 Survival Rate: Early detection significantly improves survival rates.
 The 5-year relative survival rate for localized breast cancer is 99%.